 8300) ports for communication.

-Network areas allows peering between datacenters to make the services discoverable over WAN.
-With network areas, servers in dc1 can communicate with those in dc2 and dc3.
-However, no connectivity needs to be established between dc2 and dc3 which meets the compliance requirement of the organization in this use case.
+Network areas allows peering between datacenters to make shared services discoverable over WAN.
+With network areas, servers in dc1 can communicate with those in dc2 and dc3, without a connection between dc2 and dc3.
+This meets the compliance requirement of the organization in our example use case.
 Servers that are part of the network area communicate over RPC only.
 This removes the overhead of sharing and maintaining the symmetric key used by the gossip protocol across datacenters.
 It also reduces the attack surface at the gossip ports since they no longer need to be opened in security gateways or firewalls.

-Consul's prepared queries allow clients to do a datacenter failover for service discovery.
+Consul's prepared queries allow clients to failover to another datacenter for service discovery.
 For example, if a service

 payment in the local datacenter dc1 goes down, a prepared query lets users define a geographic fallback order to the nearest datacenter to check for healthy instances of the same service.